-The Design and Technology Department at Redmoor is going through great changes as we have recently linked with the Science Department to provide new and exciting opportunities within tech-nology and engineering through S.T.E.M (science, technology, engineering and maths) projects.
+The Design and Technology Department at Redmoor is going through great changes as we have recently changed our GCSE courses, meaning the KS3 curriculum is now tailored to enhance creativity, develop practical skills and encourage independent learning.

 The department aims to provide the highest quality provision for its pupils by pursuing the following aims:

 • To maximise the success of every pupil in terms of achievement in DT.

 • To provide pupils with the opportunities to develop qualities of independence, expression and motivation to succeed through a range of D&T activities.

 • To provide pupils with the skills and knowledge to make informed choice.

 • To provide a curriculum that gives access to a wide range of techniques and processes and flexibility for individual development.

 • To provide a safe, healthy and stimulating environment.

 We take Design and Technology to be a broad term, which covers the subject areas at KS3 of:

 • Graphic Communication/Products